 Once a River2D model has been constructed, calibration is then required to determine that the model is reliably simulating the flow-WSEL relationship that was determined through the PHABSIM calibration process using the measured WSELs.
 The cdg files were opened in the River2D software, where the computational bed topography mesh was used together with the WSEL at the bottom of the site, the flow entering the site, and the bed roughnesses of the computational mesh elements to compute the depths, velocities and WSELs throughout the site.
 The basis for the current form of River2D is given in Ghanem et al. (1995).
 The computational mesh was run to steady state at the highest flow to be simulated, and the WSELs predicted by River2D at the upstream end of the site were compared to the WSELs predicted by PHABSIM at the upstream transect.
-Calibration was considered to have been achieved when the WSELs predicted by River2D at the upstream transect were within 0.1 foot (0.031 m) of the WSEL predicted by PHABSIM.
-In cases where the simulated WSELs at the highest simulation flow varied across the channel by more than 0.1 foot (0.031 m), we used the highest measured flow within the range of simulated flows for River2D calibration.
-The bed roughnesses of the computational mesh elements were then modified by multiplying them by a constant bed roughness multiplier (BR Mult) until the WSELs predicted by River2D at the upstream end of the site matched the WSELs predicted by PHABSIM at the top transect.
-The minimum groundwater depth, used by the model to determine if nodes are wet (surface water) or dry
+Calibration was considered to have been achieved when the WSELs predicted by PHABSIM.
+In cases where the simulated WSELs at the highest flow within the range of simulated flows for River2D calibration.
+The bed roughnesses of the computational mesh